-Rolling Hills Electric Moves Toward an Advanced Grid with Recent Investments the ability to remotely identify the location of outages without members calling in, isolate the problem and re-route crews to speed restoration.
+Advanced meters also provide for better reliability and capabilities in the future.
+For example, the meters, in conjunction with automated equipment, will give us the ability to remotely identify the location of outages without members calling in, isolate the problem and reroute crews to speed restoration.
 Outage response times are expected to be faster with exact outage location information, also allowing us to provide more accurate estimates of restoration times.